The Fall Meeting of the North Carolina Association of Professional Family Mediators

 If you are not a member of the NCAPFM and you wish to attend as our guest, we would be happy to have you.
 Please contact our Meeting Registrar, Mr. Mike Musselman, by sending an email HERE.

-Previous educational presentations that the NCAPFM has had at meetings:
+Previous educational presentations at the NCAPFM:

 - The Problem with Money – And How to Mediate Around It